 - support compliance with legal obligations

-- Professional and Educational Information – Examples: Job title, employer, skills, employment history, degrees, certifications, trainings, enrollment in marketing events/initiative.
+- Professional and Educational Information – Examples: Job title, employer, skills, employment history, degrees, certifications, trainings, and enrollment in marketing events/initiative.
 This type of information may be used:

 - to assess application for employment